 Ensuring Compliance with Building Regulations

 Before the first sod is turned or concrete poured for foundations, obtaining regulatory approval and permits is essential for activities across the entire home build, including site zoning and grading through later phases such as electrical and plumbing work.
-This is a time-consuming process, but it’s essential to get this done upfront to ensure that the construction site is not closed down midway by the regulatory authorities.
+This is a time-consuming process, but it’s essential to get this done upfront to ensure that the regulatory authorities do not close the construction site midway.

 Minimizing Environmental Impact